Body Language Skills Course in Singapore

 - Actions Will Trump Words

-- Mose individuals pay more attention to actions than words.
-We typically make judgments about someone within 4 seconds of a meeting.
-This is mostly based on body language and behaviour.
-If your body language is unfriendly, it does not matter how kind your words are.
+- Most individuals pay more regard to actions than words.
+We typically make decisions about someone within 4 seconds of a meeting.

 Each participant will receive the following materials for the Body Language Skills course